Everything we know about the Journeys Through the Radiant Citadel D&D book

-The next D&D book is Journeys Through the Radiant Citadel, and it's a first for publisher Wizards of the Coast; unlike other releases, the adventures within have been written entirely by POC creators.
-These stories explore worlds inspired by the experiences, folklore, and culture of its creative team, and there are 13 to play in total.
+Our next D&D book will be Journeys Through the Radiant Citadel, and it's something of a first for publisher Wizards of the Coast; more specifically, its stories have been written entirely by POC creators.
+Because these adventures visit entirely new worlds inspired by the experiences and folklore of this creative team, it promises a flavor we've not seen before in Dungeons and Dragons books.

-That alone sets Journeys Through the Radiant Citadel (which is available to pre-order now from Amazon (opens in new tab) ahead of launch) apart from other Dungeons and Dragons books.
-More specifically, it provides fresh jumping-off points for settings players have never seen before (while the production team said in a press conference that they're "recognisably D&D", these kingdoms are entirely original).
-That should make the anthology a fresh spin on one of the best tabletop RPGs.
+Crucially, it leaves room to weave in your own worldbuilding as well.
+Journeys Through the Radiant Citadel (which is available to pre-order for 10% less from Amazon (opens in new tab) right now) has been made with homebrew settings in mind, and each of its 13 one-shot adventures can be plugged into any campaign.

 Journeys Through the Radiant Citadel